greinacker/st-hk-bridge/README.md

 # st-hk-bridge

-Standalone SmartThings-to-HomeKit bridge for one lock device.
+Standalone SmartThings-to-HomeKit bridge for one lock device, tested with a Schlage zigbee lock specifically.
+The goal of this project is to provide a simple, standalone server to connect the device, without the additional complexity of other multi-purpose products.

 ## What it does